manusimidt/manusimidt.github.io/_posts/2021-07-01-xbrl-explained.md

 ## 3 Instance Documents
 The taxonomies discussed previously create the basic structure of reporting in XBRL and usually relate the concepts using regulatory guidelines or link them to other resources such as labels.
-The Instance Document builds on top of it and uses the concepts created in the taxonomy to tag the numbers to be reported, giving it meaning and structure.
-Thus, the instance document embodies the actual business report, for example, the annual financial statement.
+The Instance Document builds on top of it and uses the concepts created in the taxonomy to tag the numbers to be reported, giving them meaning and structure.
+Thus, the **instance document** embodies the actual business report, for example, the annual financial statement.

 There are two different types of instance documents: the classic XBRL instance document (XML) and the iXBRL instance document (HTML).
 Both types are based on the same elements, but are written in different file types.

 ### 3.1 Important Elements
 The core elements of an every Instance document are the **Facts**.
 A fact is a number (*150000*) combined with a context (*from Jan-Dec 2020 for company xyz*), a **Unit** (*USD*) and tagged with a **Concept** from the taxonomy (*us-gaap_Revenue*).
-As shown in the example, the **Context** defines the time frame and the company to which the fact belongs.
+The **Context** defines the time frame and the company to which the fact belongs.

 To be able to tag Facts in an XBRL Instance Document, each Instance Document must reference at least one Taxonomy.
 After referencing a taxonomy, any concepts defined in the taxonomy can be used to tag the facts in the instance document.